Operation Khukri: The role of 2 Para (SF)

-The use of SAS-supplied phosphorus grenades by 2 Para (SF) quickly laid waste the camp and denied any UN stores and supplies that would be left behind while the INDBATT companies conducted the breakout from falling into RUF hands.
+The use of SAS-supplied phosphorus grenades by 2 Para (SF) quickly laid waste to the camp and denied any UN stores and supplies that would be left behind from falling into RUF hands.

-In the meanwhile, the 40 commandos encountering heavy resistance, from the RUF who were mobilised once the surprise was lost, cleared the road axis and successfully secured the town centre of Kailahun.
-At the same time, the second team, dropped at Bandajuma, split into two groups, while the first secured the track junction, the second went ahead to clear the axis till Kenewa.
-With the Chinooks safely taking off with the 11 Mil observers along with their equipment, the 6 commandos, led the break out of IND BATT with their BRDMs in close support behind them and affected a link with the 40 commandos at the town centre amidst fire from all directions.
+Meanwhile, the forty SF operatives encountered heavy resistance from the RUF who were mobilised once the surprise was lost, clearing the road axis and successfully securing the town centre of Kailahun.
+At the same time, the second team, dropped at Bandajuma, split into two groups.
+The first secured the track junction, while the second went ahead to clear the axis till Kenewa.
+With the Chinooks safely taking off with the eleven military observers along with their equipment, the six SF operatives led the break out of IND BATT with their BRDMs in close support in trace and affected a link-up with the forty SF operatives at the town centre amidst fire from all directions.

-The move of the INDBATT breakout column was secured by the Special Force Commandos both at the Van and the Rear.
-This ensured that the tired hostages were kept safe from any possible assault from the now active enemy.
+The move of the INDBATT breakout column was secured by the Special Force both at the van and the rear.
+This ensured that the tired hostages were kept safe from any possible assault from the now-active enemy.
 The INDBATT column thus secured at both ends was now under hot pursuit from the RUF rebels and caught up with the rear of the foot column approximately 5 km south of Kailahun.
-2 Para (SF), under the leadership of its second in command, started laying booby-traps along the road in the rear to start slowing down the rebel advance.
+2 Para (SF), under the leadership of its second in command, started laying booby-traps along the road in the rear to slow down the RUF advance.
 The ensuing firefight resulted in major losses to the RUF after which they abandoned the chase.